 Music planning is taken from Charanga across the school to focus on different musical styles and skill areas.
 Staff can follow ready-made lessons or ‘freestyle’ using the library of resources, in order to create a unique and personalised sequence of lessons.
 Throughout the year, all pupils will have the opportunity to develop the skills in the following areas; Listening and appraising, singing, playing instruments, improvisation, composition and performing.

 In Key Stage 2, all children can learn an instrument through peripatetic music lessons with an experienced music tutor.
-In Year 5, all children are currently learning to play the guitar and lessons are delivered by an experienced guitar tutor.
-Additionally, children have the option to learn to play clarinet or flute.
+In Year 5, all children are currently learning to play the percussion instruments and lessons are delivered by an experienced external tutor.
+In Year 4, all children will be learning to play the recorder.